 Agentic AI represents the next evolution beyond chatbots and copilots.
 Instead of just answering questions, these systems can autonomously execute multi-step workflows, make decisions based on context, and interact with multiple software tools without constant human supervision.
 It's the difference between asking an AI to draft an email and having it automatically schedule meetings, compile reports, and follow up with stakeholders based on your calendar patterns.

-Microsoft has dominated this space with Copilot, which is deeply embedded across its Office suite and Teams platform. has been racing to catch up with Workspace AI integrations, while rolled out Agentforce for CRM automation.
+Microsoft has dominated this space with Copilot, which is deeply embedded across its Office suite and Teams platform.
+Google has been racing to catch up with Workspace AI integrations, while Salesforce rolled out Agentforce for CRM automation.
 Now Alibaba wants a seat at the table, bringing Chinese AI innovation directly into Western workplace tools.